 - 1. Attach the duplex LC connector on the network cable into the SFP transceiver. - 2.
-Connect the other end of the cable to a device switches with SFP installed, fiber NIC on a workstation or a Media Converter. - 3.
-Check the LNK/ACT LED of the SFP slot of the switch / converter.
+Connect the other end of the cable to a device switches with SFP installed, fiber NIC on a workstation or a media converter. - 3.
+Check the LNK/ACT LED of the SFP slot of the switch/converter.
 Ensure that the SFP transceiver is operating correctly. - 4.
-Check the Link mode of the SFP port if the link failed.
-Co works with some fiber-NICs or Media Converters, set the Link mode to "100 Force" is needed.
+Check the Link mode of the SFP port if the link fails.
+Co works with some fiber-NICs or media converters.
+Set the Link mode to "100 Force" when needed.